 “Schneider has shown great commitment to the U.S. military since its very beginning.
 Through the years, Schneider has developed a number of programs for military personnel and has been recognized as a national leader in supporting the military.
 Freightliner is proud to share this special vehicle with a carrier that feels as strongly about those who serve as we do.”

 After the first year’s overwhelming success, Freightliner began awarding a military-themed Ride of Pride truck each year to a trucking company.
-Because of Schneider’s ongoing commitment to the military, Freightliner has awarded a record six Ride of Pride trucks to its fleet.
+Because of Schneider’s ongoing commitment to the military, Freightliner has awarded a record seven Ride of Pride trucks to its fleet.

 Schneider has a fleet of seven Ride of Pride tractors, including the only Canadian military-themed unit ever produced.